-There are behavioral techniques that can alleviate insomnia, including relaxation therapy, sleep restriction, reconditioning and psychotherapy.
+There are behavioral techniques that can alleviate insomnia, including relaxation therapy, sleep restriction, reconditioning, and psychotherapy.

-Relaxation Therapy: This techniques can reduce or relieve anxiety and body tension.
+Relaxation Therapy: This technique can reduce or relieve anxiety and body tension.
 Relaxation through breathing exercises or biofeedback can help the individual's racing mind; relaxing the muscles may lead to restful sleep.
 However, it may take practice.

 Reconditioning or Stimulus Control: Reconditioning the individual into associating the bed with sleep can be a useful technique.
 In this case, the bed is used for sleep and sex and no other activities.
 The recommendations for this include:

 - If the individual is unable to sleep, he or she should get up